drexed/lite-ruby/docs/ARRAY.md

 `in_groups_of`
 ------
-Splits or iterates over the array in groups of a given size number, padding any remaining slots with filler unless it is false.
+Splits or iterates over the array in groups of a given size number, padding any remaining slots with filler unless it is `false`.

 ```ruby
 %w(1 2 3 4 5 6 7 8 9 10).in_groups_of(3)           #=> [['1', '2', '3'], ['4', '5', '6'], ['7', '8', '9'], ['10', nil, nil]]